 The roof.
 According to Trulia, roof problems are responsible for nearly 40 percent of homeowners’ insurance claims.
 Roofs have a limited life span, so it’s crucial to determine the age of the roof.
 Some home inspectors will not go up onto the roof to inspect it, so it may benefit you to hire a roofing specialist to inspect the roof and look for damage, leaks, mold, or other problems that could lead to costly repairs in the attic and the rest of the home.

 The foundation.
 Foundation issues can be costly to repair.
 Keep an eye out for cracks in the drywall, doors and windows that do not latch or align, or gaps between wall seams or the wall and the ceiling.
 The presence of these does not mean a home automatically has foundation issues, but they should be good indicators to have a professional evaluation done.
 Foundation issues aren’t automatically a no-go for home buyers: the relative severity of the problem may make the sellers flexible on the home’s asking price, and foundation repair is a good time for the buyer to make structural alterations or improvements to the home.

 The electrical system.
 Underground wiring, double tapped breakers, and other common wiring problems are relatively inexpensive to resolve.
 Older homes – mostly those built before 1930 – may have what’s called knob and tube wiring, which most home inspectors will recommend replacing, due to its risk of electrical fires.
 Newer wiring systems present their own challenges, so be sure to get full details from your home inspector.

 Have any questions about home inspections or just need other home buying tips?
-Contact one of our local, caring Gateway mortgage professionals at a Branch Near You.
+Contact one of our local, caring Gateway mortgage professionals at a Mortgage Center Near You.
 We’d be happy to talk to you.